khj1977/geometry_math/articles/simple-particle.md

 Now, I know the power of numerical calculation and hypotheis driven.
 I studied and researched enough amount of control engineering and material mechanics.
 Then, I think it is good timing to study and reserch fluid dynamics.

 Micro-mechanics.
 Mid of micro molecular and macro model.
 Theoritically, even atom could be modelled.
 When I was 4th year, I joined to CFRP research group of Univ Tsukuba.
 In that time, Mori-Tanaka's micro mechanics and related field is assigned to me as a base for research.
 In that time, because of my misunderstanding, I thought, it is macro model and boaring.
-Professor's desiction to treat micro-mechanics by me is collect.
+Professor's desiction to treat micro-mechanics by me is correct.

 The author thinks micro-mechanics is simple and easy to treat and can model complex system, material and fluid.
 Digital lagrangian is good for analysis esp. for control engineering.
 I think micro-mechanics is good for numerical simulation.
 And modelling is straight forward, concise and easy to understands as a natural extension of classical mechanics.